jsummers/deark/technical.md

 graphics, but it is not limited to graphics formats.

 One of Deark's purposes is as a tool to find interesting things that are stored in files, but usually ignored, such as thumbnail images and comments.
+The "-d" option is a core feature, and can often be used to learn a lot about the file in question, whether or not anything is extracted from it.

 Another purpose is digital preservation.
 It is meant to encapsulate information about old formats that might otherwise be hard to find.